Visitor Policy Updates

 - Infusion Areas: Visitor accommodations are based on ability to maintain appropriate physical distancing.
 Please check with the clinic prior to your appointment.

-- Same-day Surgery: One visitor before, during and after surgery
+- Same-day Surgery: One unique, healthy companion before, during, and after surgery.

 - Imaging: One visitor is allowed for patients under the age of 18 or for patients who need physical assistance.